 I saw a table at the market the other night groaning under the weight of a mountain of summer squash.
 Squash that looked like it wanted to avalanche its way into my basket.
 I took pity, grabbed a bunch, and made my way home.
 I ended up using a couple in a favorite nothing-to-it sautéed zucchini recipe.
 It's pictured here served over a simple plate of spaghetti.

 The sautéed zucchini?
 It's a single-skillet kind of thing.
-Coins of zucchini are browned in a pan, but the thing that makes it special is the toasted golden slivers of garlic combined with lots of fresh dill.
+Coins of zucchini are browned in a pan, but what makes it special is the toasted golden slivers of garlic combined with lots of fresh dill.
 Throw in a sprinkling of almonds for crunch, and you're all good.
 Prep takes five minutes, if that, and you can treat this as a side dish, or use it as a component of something else...

 I often cook up a pan of the zucchini like this, and then use it to top off a frittata.
 Or toss it with a platter of pasta.
-Over farro with some harissa-spiked vinagirette?
+Over farro with some harissa-spiked vinaigrette?
 Not bad.
 Baked as a hand-pie in a simple pastry with a smudge of goat cheese?
 Even better.
 Anyhow, it's really adaptable.
 And for those of you who don't use much dill in your cooking...let me just say, dill is under-rated and under-utilized.
 The more I cook with it, the more I love it - fingers crossed you like this spin as much as I do.

 Different Types of Zucchini